There are now 2 possible online modes for units:

 Students are able to (1) describe advanced, cutting-edge techniques relevant to their field of study and the application of these techniques and (2) critically evaluate the advantages, power and information that can be gained from advanced techniques as well as realise their limitations.

-- Indicative assessments in this unit are as follows: (1) online quizzes/short answer questions and (2) essays and/or presentations (poster or oral).
+Indicative assessments in this unit are as follows: (1) quizzes/short answer/essay/lab report questions and (2) presentation (poster and/or oral).
 Further information is available in the unit outline.

 - Unit Coordinator(s)